Hotel101 eyes P6.3B from 2 Cambodia hotels

 Hotel101 Global Pte.
 Ltd., the Singapore-based subsidiary of DoubleDragon Corp., has signed agreements with Canopy Sands Development Co.
 Ltd. to build two large-scale hotels in Cambodia, which are expected to generate as much as P6.3 billion in sales revenue once fully sold.

-In a stock exchange report on Wednesday, DoubleDragon said the projects—Hotel101–Phnom Penh and Hotel101–Sihanoukville—are targeted for completion by 2028 and will be among the largest in the country by room count.
+DoubleDragon said the projects — Hotel10-Phnom Penh and Hotel101-Sihanoukville — are targeted for completion by 2028 and will be among the largest in the country by room count.

 Meanwhile, Hotel101-Sihanoukville will be developed on 4,623 square meters of land in the Bay of Lights, a $16 billion, 934-hectare coastal development led by Canopy Sands.
 With about 680 rooms, it will be the largest hotel in Sihanoukville and will also offer Hotel101’s standardized “HappyRoom” units and amenities.